One earthquake kills and several are injured in the mountains of Nepal - ExBulletin

 One earthquake kills and several are injured in the mountains of Nepal

-KATHMANDU, Nepal – An earthquake in Nepal struck remote Himalayan villages on Tuesday, killing at least one person and injuring many more, officials said.
+KATHMANDU, Nepal (AP) — An earthquake in Nepal struck remote Himalayan villages on Tuesday, killing at least one person and injuring many more.

 The 5.9-magnitude earthquake with its epicenter in Bajaura district struck in the afternoon, prompting people to flee their homes, according to the district official, Pushkar Khadka.